programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 **"Merge" (move) your work back to the repo's default branch, which makes your work show up on the website**.
 The default branch is the copy of the website files from which we've told GitHub Pages to build our website.
 "Merging" means moving any changes/additions you've made in your new branch to another branch (in our case, back to the gh-pages branch from which the site runs).

-The previous Jekyll lesson had a section on [how to create and edit posts and pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-), so we'll refer you there for the bulk of how to blog[^7] and just describe changes to those instructions that allow your site to better function as a collaborative blog.
-The key differences from the last lesson are: the use of branches authoring and editing on the GitHub.com website (i.e. in your browser) rather than locally (in your computer's file system) several changes to post front matter rather than committing directly to your website's default repo branch, we'll show you a different method for [review and publishing](#review-and-publishing)
+The previous Jekyll lesson had a section on [how to create and edit posts and pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages#writing-pages-and-posts-), so we suggest reviewing that lesson for a general introduction to blogging in Jekyll[^7].
+In what follows, we describe the changes to those instructions that will be required for your site to function better as a collaborative blog.
+The key differences from the last lesson are:

+* the use of branches
+* authoring and editing on the GitHub.com website (i.e. in your browser) rather than locally (in your computer's file system)
+* several changes to post front matter
+* rather than committing directly to your website's default repo branch, we'll show you a different method for [review and publishing](#review-and-publishing)

 ### Create a branch
 Our workflow has authors create a new branch before starting a new set of work, such as drafting a blog post, editing an existing webpage, or other code changes.